SwiftERM Hyper-personalisation for ecommerce email marketing

 Although consumers typically weigh up several attributes when selecting wine, those with less brand knowledge are inclined to attach relatively more importance to price as a quality indicator.

 Although some see the age or vintage of a wine as an intrinsic attribute, others argue that age should be treated as an extrinsic attribute because it can be evaluated without the wine being consumed.
-A number of authors have discerned a strong relationship between a wine’s age and its price, saying that as a wine matures over time its price tends to increase.
+Several authors have discerned a strong relationship between a wine’s age and its price, saying that as a wine matures over time its price tends to increase.
 A wine’s age can therefore also be seen as a mark of quality.

 Though often price-sensitive, novice consumers may be prepared to pay premium prices for older wine if its quality can be verified through a visible quality symbol or a persuasive argument provided by a specialist wine store.